MOAB Bomb Kills 36 ISIS Militants In Afghanistan Airstrike, ‘Mother Of All Bombs’ Facts

 MOAB Bomb a.k.a ‘Mother Of All Bombs’ Facts

 The GBU-43/B Massive Ordnance Air Blast Bomb is the largest non-nuclear bomb ever used by the U.S. in a conflict.
 The bomb was first tested in 2003 but had never deployed in combat before.
 Deploying such a large bomb isn’t easy.
 Even the world’s largest bombing aircraft cannot manage to carry MOAB’s incredible size and weight.
 The bomb can only be deployed out of the back of large cargo plane using a unique system.

-How can a bomb of this colossal size be deployed?
 A parachute pulls the bomb out of the plane on a pallet that quickly separates from the explosive.

 Sean Spicer disclosed new information to reporters at a White House about the bombing.